This Slow Cooker Creamy Chicken Noodle Soup is so easy to make and BIG on flavor! A hearty crockpot meal that is sure to please!

 I love soup.

-(a) Homemade Chicken Noodle Soup rocks.
+- Homemade Chicken Noodle Soup is awesome.

 How to thicken soup: